3dbeb41841bfbfcc24d55143816cf7f1/mongo-nosql-intro-lesson/README.md

 Press `control-c` to stop the engine.

+#### RoboMongo GUI Interface

+[Robomongo](http://robomongo.org/) is a GUI interface app for MongoDB (similar to the Postgres GUI we used previously).
+Feel free to check it out.

 #### Creating a Database and Inserting Documents

 MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.